We do peace We also have a dream

 Americans started to believe....

 Americans believe in a military "Good Guy" philosophy and started to ignore that their own government is initiating most conflicts.
 If we look at American wartime history it is unmistakable that from the birth of this nation until today we became accustomed to war nostalgia, different from any other countries history.
 Through memorials, legion posts, civil war commemoration, cemetery's, museums, veterans of foreign wars, books, war exhibits in fifty states, documentary and movies, American view war differently.
 Not from the brutality, loss of lives and unneccessary economic strain on taxpayers, rather as a self-righteous act to maintain liberty and freedom since the American revolution.
 (Freedom is not a reaction; freedom is not a choice.
 It's man's pretence that because he has a choice he is free.
 Freedom is pure observation without direction without fear of punishment and reward.
 Freedom is without motive; freedom is not at the end of the evolution of man but lies in the first step of his existence.
 In observation one begins to discover the lack of freedom.
 Freedom is found in the choiceless awareness of our daily existence.
 Thought is time.
 Thought is born of experience of knowledge, which are inseparable from time.
 Time in the psychological enemy of man.
 Our action is based on knowledge and therefore time.
 Taken from Krishnamurti's Teachings Online) Future projects falter because on the unwillingness to explore America's past.
 It is not that America is oblivious to the past - it is a source of imagery, a terrain filled with iconic heroes and mythic validation that sustains its vision of the future.
 What it is not is a territory mined for serious national debate of deeds done and their outcomes either at home or abroad.
 Citizen entrapment?
 A conduct by government inducing citizen to commit an offence that he otherwise would have not done.
 I suggest a book written by Ziauddin Sardar and Merryl Wyn Davies "Will America change".
 The mature mind of our founding fathers created for the first time in human history a vision that changed the world.
 Where there is no vision we are told the people perish.
 Where there is no maturity there is no vision.
 We now begin to know this.
 We realize that the evil of our life come not from deep evil within us but from immaturity responses of life.
 Our obligation then, is to mature.
 This is what our time requires of us.
 Because peaceful negotiations were never part of the status quo philosophy, only common sense citizens can make a difference by restoring the Constitution of the United States of America and create a Department of Peace.
 This is what may yet the saving of us.
 "We the people" Foundation for Constitutional Education laid the groundwork to bring back what Thomas Jefferson said over 230 years ago," The people are the only sure reliance for the preservation of our liberty."
 The Articles of Freedom is a plan to save the Constitution.
 Every citizen of the United States of America should read them and make a pledge.
 A recent editorial on reform makes it clear that it's time to reform the concept of reform.
 It's time to return to the bold initiatives that strip power from insiders and upend the established order.
 Public opinion will not make legislation.
 As we all know today, once government grants itself power, that power is always expended and used to dominate our lives.
 To explain the wrongs, the media is using most of the time the words education and accountability of our elected representatives.
 It is very difficult to answer who the enemy of the people is because there are parties, media interest and lobbyist groups who disguise themselves as tea party supporters and more opinions confuse and divide the public.
 Justice became a business venture and gets further away from us.
 May be "We the People" need to establish our own lobby to restore our Constitution.
-The People, shall either rally around the Devine Rights of Free Men the Constitution and the Rule of Law, or continue to rely on the promise and assurances of our Representatives and experience more debt, dependency and decay.
+The People, shall either rally around the Devine Rights of Free Men’s Constitution and the Rule of Law, or continue to rely on the promise and assurances of our Representatives and experience more debt, dependency and decay.
+Humanity‘s greates Problem is the lack of overview of Common Sense People.
+The book „Age of Anger“ by Pankaj Mishra could change this, if we are interested enough to pass on a more peaceful world to our grandchildren.
+There is no way to Peace, because Peace is the way.